✥ Writing ✥

 The line of the group's performance (should it traverse through the space), will also not cross through the bodies of the populus, who retain their physical integrity.
 There is a sense of space in which the exchange of vierwhip takes place, empty air that facilitates the respect of the other as a democratic agent.

 Consider now that this group of people forms a line, cutting across the entirety of the park.
 Or stands in a crowd in front of the exit, leaving only the way you came as an option.
 Consider that they surround you.
 These formations, which ignore the democracy of quarters, corners and center, have taken the half or the whole.
 This in all likelihood is the military.
-This group chokes off exit routes, interrupts the flow of pedestrian life, and builds itself as an impenetrable wall.

 Should a performance artist do any of these things, the performance is a risk to social well being and is un-democratic or fascist.